 As summer approaches, there's no better time to dust off your gear, prep your boat, and get back on the water.
-National Fishing and Boating Week (NFBW), taking place June 1–8, 2025, is the perfect excuse to do just that.
+National Fishing and Boating Week (NFBW), taking place June 6-14, 2026, is the perfect excuse to do just that.

-Whether you're casting a line at your favorite fishing hole or cruising with family on a nearby lake, this annual celebration invites everyone to enjoy the freedom, fun, and relaxation that boating and fishing offer.
+Whether you're casting a line at your favorite fishing hole or cruising on a nearby lake, this annual celebration invites everyone to enjoy the freedom, fun, and relaxation that boating and fishing offer.

-What Is National Fishing and Boating Week and Why Should You Join In?
+What Is National Fishing and Boating Week?

-How to Celebrate National Fishing and Boating Week 2025
+How to Celebrate National Fishing and Boating Week 2026

 1. Grab a Fishing Rod and Reel